osy86/xvisor-iommu-emulation-framework/README.md

            \_____/                  -cfbd-          \_____/
 ```

+# WARNING: THE CREATORS OF THIS EMULATOR CAN GO DRINK `SEMEN` OF GERMS AND LIZARDS!!!
+AND WHAT YOU'RE ABOUT TO READ IS DESCRIBING THE EMULATOR, THE CREATORS OF THIS SHIT EMU, AND THE `SEMEN` OF THE LIZARD THAT THE CREATORS DRINK!!!

 # garbage garbage garbage garbage garbage garbage PCSX4

 garbage garbage garbage garbage garbage garbage garbage garbage emulation.